stockpickslk/stockpickslk-github.io/index.md

 ### Stay Updated:
 <a href="mailto:stockpicks.lk@gmail.com?subject=Subscription Request&body=I would like to subscribe to email notifications for new stock recommendations posted on your blog.">Subscribe</a>
- to receive email notifications as soon as new stock recommendations are posted.
+ to receive email notifications for new stock recommendations.